nice-shot/node-xmltv/README.md

 * `audio` - Quality and additional technical details about the audio
 * `previously-shown`
 * `premiere`
-* `last-chance` - Last time the programme is being screened
+* `last-chance` - This is the last time the programme is being screened
 * `new` - First broadcast of a completly new show
 * `review` - Critic reviews